Skip to Content

 Although many products on ships contained asbestos, the mineral was most heavily used in the boiler and engine rooms and for insulation purposes.

 For instance, boilers produce high temperatures and steam.
-As such, asbestos insulation was often used to line the interior of the equipment.
+To contain the heat, asbestos insulation was often used to line the interior of the equipment.
 Most boiler insulation on ships contained about 15% asbestos.
-Other asbestos components, such as gaskets, were also often used in boilers to further improve fireproofing and durability.
+Other asbestos components, such as gaskets, were often used in boilers to further improve fireproofing and durability.

 Pipes on ships may also contain large amounts of asbestos insulation.
-Research suggests pipes were often lined with felt wrapping containing up to 50% asbestos fibers.
+Research suggests pipes were often insulated with a layer of felt containing up to 50% asbestos fibers.

 Asbestos Use on Ships Today